DatalogiForAlle/M5Guide/docs/index.rst

 M5 MicroPython Guide
 ====================

-This website serves as documentation for the current version of MicroPython that runs on M5StickC, in the future it might cover more devices, or other topics, but as of now we focus on programming the M5StickC with MicroPython.
+Welcome to the unofficial guide for M5 MicroPython running on M5StickC.
+It serves as both introduction for new users and documentation.

+Currently the ambition is to cover the main programming interface of the M5StickC, in the future other topics and devices might also be covered.

 Quickstart
 ----------